bbauska/JS-svg/README.md

 <!-- page 5 -->

-Declarative formats are straightforward to read, but their weakness is that they can become tedious to write.
+<p>Declarative formats are straightforward to read, but their weakness is
+that they can become tedious to write.
 What if we wanted 100 circles instead of four?
 With native SVG, we'd have to handwrite all of them, one after the other.
 And if we wanted to display our circles at random